Links & Resources

 This interdisciplinary research project in Bristol, funded by The Brigstow Institute, brings together academics from the University of Bristol History of Art and Music departments and the Dean and Chapter of Bristol Cathedral to explore how people respond to sound and silence in the cathedral building.
 This will consider both the experience of those who use and visit the building today and how medieval masons, pilgrims, Chapter and choristers might have understood the place of sound and silence in their everyday lives.

 Part of the project will be mapping different sounds across the cathedral building and precinct, recording oral histories, organising ‘sound tours’ and investigating what the architectural fabric says about medieval notions of sound.
 The research will culminate in commissioning two student composers to respond to the building’s architecture and acoustic possibilities, with live performances of their work at Bristol Cathedral in Autumn 2017.

 As the seasons of the year pass within the rhythm of the universe, Norwich Cathedral marks with Silence the Christian seasons and festivals to celebrate and reflect on our human place in this eternal cycle.
-On this occasion they will be reflecting on Michaelmas: the feast to acknowledge the angelic powers.
+On the next occasion in November they will be reflecting on Advent, the season of hopeful expectation.

 Admission free, donations welcome.

 Link URL: http://iona.org.uk/2017/06/21/autumn-encounters-weeks-2017-joint-venture-st-columba-hotel-iona-iona-community/

 The Iona Community has announced a short programme for Autumn 2017 to be run in conjunction with the St Columba Hotel on Iona whilst their own centres are closed for refurbishment and maintenance work.
 There are 3 weeks on offer: